kwonus/Quelle-Obsolete/Quelle.md

 **TABLE 3-2 -- Examples of Quelle statement types**

 In the last example in Table 3-2, the final verb phrase, namely *@print*, is a dependent clause.
 Dependent clauses are relegated to always being the last phrase of the statement.
 While @print can function as a dependent @clause, it it unique in that it can also function as a simple statement.  @define can only be used as a dependent clause, and therefore can never be used in single-clause statements.
 Macros are a mechanism of making Quelle extensible by the user.
-Macros are defined in the next section and are also referred to as "statement labels".
+Macros are defined in the next section.
 Printing is described in section IX.

-Consider these two examples of Quelle statement (first CONTROL; then SEARCH):
+Consider these two examples of Quelle statements (first CONTROL; then SEARCH):

 search.domain = bible

 "in the beginning"

-Notice that each of the above, while ordinary statements, are .
+Notice that both statements above are ordinary statements.
 If we had run these statements in the order listed above, the first match for the search would be in the book of Genesis.
 But as the source domain of our search is a key element of our search, we should have a way to express both of these in a single command.
 And this is the rationale behind a compound statement.
 A compound statement has more than one clause.
 To combine the previous two clauses into one compound statement, issue this command:

 "in the beginning" // search.domain=bible